-A HALLOWEEN-style slasher for the digital age, it follows a beautiful young college student who, needing money for tuition, moves into a house that streams content to an X-rated website. ...
+A young college student desperate for tuition money moves into a house that streams content to an X-rated website.
+After a deranged fan determines the house's location, she finds herself in...
 See full summary »

 Jennifer Miller, who plays Lisa Jenner, was not originally cast in the role.
 Due to a scheduling conflict, the original actor had to drop out.
 Jennifer traveled by train from Montreal to Windsor, only reading the script on the train for the first time.
 She began filming the moment she arrived in order to avoid having the production fall behind schedule.
 See more »

 When the girls have Kat tied to a board, they both blow party favors at her.
 Then Corey takes it out of her mouth, but in the next shot it's back in, and she takes it out again.
 See more »

 'The Scarehouse' drew me into seeing it, with a cool poster/cover, an slightly intriguing but very derivative premise and as someone with a general appreciation for horror.
 That it was low-budget, which from frequent personal experience is rarely a good sign due to that there are so many poor ones out there, made me though apprehensive.